How difficult is becoming a real estate agent in California?

 The California real estate exam is a comprehensive test comprising 150 multiple-choice questions.
 The California DRE administers the exam and is computer-based.
 Applicants have three hours to complete the exam and must score 70% or higher to pass.

 The exam covers a wide range of topics related to real estate, including property ownership, financing, contracts, agency relationships, and real estate practice.
+It also includes the real estate transaction process, including property ownership, financing, contracts, and agency relationships.
 The questions will thoroughly test an applicant’s knowledge of these areas and ability to apply it to real-world scenarios.

 Applicants cannot bring notes, books, or electronic devices during the exam.
 Instead, they must rely solely on their knowledge and understanding of the material.
 However, they can use a basic calculator provided by the testing center.